FAMILY RULE 5: LAW AND MOTION

-The moving attorney or self-represented party must submit a Declaration re Notice of Ex Parte Application (attached form FM-1013 ) and must give notice of all ex parte applications to the opposing attorney or self-represented party before submitting the request, except where there is an agreement, where it is impossible to give notice, or where notice would result in irreparable injury.
+The moving attorney or self-represented party must submit a Declaration In Support of Ex Parte Application for Orders (attached form FM-1013 ) and must give notice of all ex parte applications to the opposing attorney or self-represented party before submitting the request, except under the following circumstances, which must be documented in detail in the application:

-Notice is provided by serving upon all self-represented parties and all attorneys of record the Declaration re Notice, the proposed orders, and all moving papers before submitting the moving papers to the Court Specialist, in one of the ways below.
+Notice is provided by serving upon all self-represented parties and all attorneys of record the Declaration in Support of Ex Parte Application for Orders (attached form FM-1013 ), the proposed orders, and all moving papers before submitting the moving papers to the Court Specialist, in one of the ways below.
 Telephone notice alone is not sufficient.

 a.
-Personal service or, upon written consent, by facsimile transmission with either a printed electronic confirmation of receipt, which shall be attached to the Declaration re Notice, or the sender’s declaration that the recipient has acknowledged receipt; or
+Personal service or, upon written consent, by facsimile transmission with either a printed electronic confirmation of receipt, which shall be attached to the Declaration in Support of Ex Parte Application for Orders (attached form FM-1013 ), or the sender’s declaration that the recipient has acknowledged receipt; or

 b.
 Service is by mail, but notice is not complete and the moving papers shall not be submitted to the Court Specialist until five calendar days after mailing.
 Where service is by next-day carrier, notice is not complete and the papers shall not be submitted until two calendar days after the carrier receives the papers to be served.